PavelVsl/oqtane.module.blogs/README.md

 Currently developers must use the following conventions when creating modules:

-- the name of the module folder must contain "*.Module.*" ( this is required because Blazor generates component namespaces based on folder structure )
+- the name of the module assembly must contain "*.Module.*"
-- the name of the project file must match the name of module folder
 - the namespace of the optional Module.cs file ( which implements the IModule interface ) must match the module folder

 The various module *.csproj files contain PostBuild events.
 The XCOPY commands for these events need to be updated so that they copy the DLLs to the appropriate folder locations for your Oqtane installation: